iProov/xamarin/README.md

 3. Add your API key & secret to ViewController.cs (for WaterlooBank.iOS) and MainActivity.cs (for WaterlooBank.Droid).
 4. Run the WaterlooBank.iOS or WaterlooBank.Droid project on a supported iOS or Android device respectively.

-> NOTE: iProov is not supported on the iOS or Android simulator.
+> NOTE: iProov is not supported on the iOS or Android simulator, you must use a physical device in order to iProov.